Newly released home buying video with a qualified Florida buyers agent

-The growth of the internet and technology has made things easier and faster.
-Information on homes for sale can be found on sites such as Zillow and Realtor.com and individual REALTOR websites.
+The growth of the internet and technology has made access to information easier and faster.
+Information on homes for sale can be found on sites such as Zillow and Realtor.com.
 Past and current analytical tools are easily accessible.
 The home buying and selling process in the last 10 to 15 years has gone drastic changes.
-Especially first-time home buyers are starting to ask, “Do I even need a real estate agent?”.
+Especially first-time homebuyers are starting to ask, “Do I even need a real estate agent?”.

 Younger consumers have become savvy buyers as they were able to optimize the efficiency of the internet.
 They can do the initial discovery of homes for sale, and get a general idea of what is available and compare that with historical data.
-Yet most home buyers and sellers still seek the help of an agent since the sequence of the dozens of steps to take from looking at homes to writing up a contract offer and confidently going to closing can be daunting.
+Yet most home buyers and sellers still seek the help of an agent.
+Why?
+Because the sequence of the dozens of steps to take from looking at homes to writing up a contract offer going to closing can be daunting.

-Kathleen Chiras, the CEO of Skyfor’s Buyer Agent Search program, and her team performed a national survey of almost 400 real estate agents in their national network.
+Kathleen Chiras, the CEO of Skyfor’s National Buyer Agents Association service, and her team performed a national survey of almost 400 real estate agents in their network.
 The goal of this survey was to share with home buyers and sellers the best tools and sites consumers can use to start their home search or selling process.
 Here are the results:

-- Zillow – This site has a lot of features that can help home buyers and sellers find and view nice photos of properties.
+This site has a lot of features that can help home buyers and sellers find and view nice photos of properties.
 Some of the information about the home for sale is available here, and consumers can even compare the asking price to Zillow’s estimate.
-Zillow’s “zestimate” however, is based on neighborhood averages and can be off by as much as 20-30% compared with an appraisal or the experienced agent’s specific comparative market analysis.
+Zillow’s “Zestimate” however, is based on neighborhood averages and can be off by as much as 20-30% compared with an appraisal or the experienced agent’s specific comparative market analysis.
 To narrow down the results, consumers can filter their search by foreclosure, new construction, for sale by owner, and other characteristics based on their preference.
 Mortgage and affordability calculators are also available here.
-Some data in Zillow might be outdated and not fully accurate, but it allows consumers to start their home search to get a general idea of properties for sale in a particular neighborhood, and the trends in a market.
+Although some data may be outdated, it allows consumers to start their home search to get a general idea of properties for sale in a particular neighborhood, and the trends in a market.

 Finding the best real estate agent

-While the best sites and tools are already available online, consumers still need the best and top real estate agents to fully represent them in a real estate transaction.
-Great agents have a reputation for being highly skilled negotiators.
+While the best sites and tools are already available online, consumers still need the best representation.
+Highly-skilled negotiators are almost always great agents.
 Through the internet, looking for the right agent to work with is just one click away.